4 Signs that You Won’t Live and Work in the USA

 1. You spend hours creating your resume …

-… but it’s never really suited to the American market
+… but it’s never really suited to the American market.

-If you spend hours and hours listening to all that is being said on the net, and redoing your resume multiple times because What’s his name told you that, but Whoever told you something else, you’re going to waste your time and energy.
+If you spend hours and hours listening to all that is being said on the net and redoing your resume multiple times because what’s-his-name told you that, but whoever told you something else, you’re going to waste your time and energy.
 This does not mean that you should not adapt your application to the offer; you MUST adapt it.
 The most important thing is to have a good foundation.

-2. You apply for all the open jobs you can find on generalist websites
+2. You apply for all the open jobs you can find on generalist websites.

-A / You apply for all the job ads you can find
+A / You apply for all the job ads you can find.

 If this is your case … I have bad news for you.
 You have almost no chance of realizing your dream.
 This method is absolutely inefficient.
 The employer will not hire a non-passionate and desperate person.
 Would you do it if you were in their place?

-B / You apply for job ads on generalist websites
+B / You apply for job ads on generalist websites.

-Full of hope, you open your email and … It’s the cold shower.
+Full of hope, you open your email and … it’s the cold shower.
 He tells you that although your profile is very interesting, he cannot follow up on your application.
 Why?
 Simply because his company does not sponsor the visa for foreign workers.

 Honestly, it is often the fatal blow for all of you who wish to live and work in the USA.
 After investing so much energy and placing so much hope in an offer for which you know that you have the right profile, you find yourself facing a closed door.
 And having absolutely no leverage to change things.

-Less than 5% of American companies sponsor the visa
+Less than 5% of American companies sponsor the visa.

-3. You are applying … And you are waiting
+3. You are applying … and you are waiting.

 The main difficulty you often share with me about your job search in the U.S. is to simply not receive any response to your applications.
 I’ve already told you about it, but it’s also a situation I had to face.
 Although I sent dozens and dozens of resumes, I had virtually no feedback from recruiters.
 And that made me literally crazy.
 It’s extremely frustrating to feel like you’re working really hard for no results at all.
-But also to not understand what you are doing wrong.
+But it’s even harder to not understand what you are doing wrong.